Kato

 Approach to violin playing", published in 1961.
 Despite

-the title, the new approach applies to all string playing.
+the title, the New Approach applies to all string playing and many of its concepts can be applied

 Following